 - Walk for 6 steps, then turn around and walk back.

 - Complete three sets of this moving exercise.

 While this exercise does work the lower back, it is a great glute exercise as well.

-These ten exercises are an awesome way to build a strong backside, however by no means should they all be done on the same day.
+These ten exercises are an excellent way to build a firm backside, however by no means should they all be done on the same day.

 The optimal frequency for most body parts is about 10-15 sets per week.

 These glute exercises for men can be done as part of a leg day, or even better, as part of a full-body workout day.

 This proven "Old School Muscle Program For Guys 40+" combines the “old school” bodybuilding secrets with the “new school” science… to produce muscle & strength building results fast.
 Only for guys 40+ who want to build muscle.
 If you're frustrated with stubborn belly fat, failed diets, and time-consuming workouts, this is the answer you’ve been looking for…

 Here’s How Busy Guys 40+ Are Building Age-Defying Muscle And Strength… Working Out Just 3 Hours Per Week...

 This proven "Old School Muscle Program For Guys 40+" combines the “old school” bodybuilding secrets with the “new school” science… to produce muscle & strength building results fast.